-The following Airport Traffic Directives (ATDs) have been created and developed to establish appropriate standards and rules of conduct for all persons and vehicles operating within restricted areas at Billy Bishop Toronto City Airport (BBTCA).
-PortsToronto as the airport operator, reserves the right to develop, amend and enforce the ATDs at BBTCA.
+The following Airport Traffic Directives (ATDs) have been created and developed to establish appropriate standards and rules of conduct for all persons and vehicles operating within restricted areas at Billy Bishop Toronto City Airport.
+PortsToronto as the airport operator, reserves the right to develop, amend and enforce these ATDs.
 Where there is a discrepancy between these directive and an act, law or regulation the appropriate legislation supersedes these directives.